bryli/ocfweb/ocfweb/docs/docs/staff/procedures/new-host.md

 Log back into the host and run `puppet agent --test` to start the Puppet run.
 You may need to repeat this once or twice until the run converges.

+If you see a private key mismatch, run `sudo puppetserver ca clean --certname hostname.ocf.berkeley.edu`, then run `puppet agent --test` and run `sudo puppetserver ca sign --certname hostname.ocf.berkeley.edu` again.
+Running `puppet agent --test` once more should then start the Puppet run.

 ### Step 4.1.
 Upgrade packages